Magadheera: Filming

-After the completion of shooting at the arena set in Ramoji Film City, the arena set was demolished and a set for heroine's house was constructed in its place.
+After the completion of shooting at the arena set in Ramoji Film City, the arena set was demolished and a set for the heroine's house was constructed in its place.
 This was the last set constructed for this film.
 By late September 2008, 70% of the film's shoot was complete.
 The remix version of "Bangaru Kodipetta" was shot by Ram Charan and Mumaith Khan under the supervision of Prem Rakshith at Chennai Port, although Visakhapatnam Port was first considered.
 Filming continued in and around Hyderabad very discreetly in November 2008.
 Stunt sequences by Ram Charan and some stuntmen were shot in mid-December 2008 at Hyderabad.
 By mid-February 2009, the film's scripted part had been wrapped up, with only some songs left to shoot.
 The song "Nakosam Nuvvu" was shot in Switzerland while "Panchadara Bomma Bomma" was shot at Golconda Fort in Hyderabad.
 Both songs were duets featuring Ram Charan and Kajal.
 K. K. Senthil Kumar said in an interview that Magadheera could not have been made in eight months because of its long pre-production and post-production phases.
-Over two lakhs worth of props, including swords, daggers, knives, bows and arrows, pouches, armour, footwear and other accessories, were used in the film.
-They were designed by 160 workers, including welders, molders, carpenters, painters, cobblers, artists, tailors and leather men, who worked for two months in the Geetha Arts Studio.
+Over two lakhs worth of props, including swords, daggers, knives, bows and arrows, pouches, armor, footwear, and other accessories, were used in the film.
+They were designed by 160 workers, including welders, molders, carpenters, painters, cobblers, artists, tailors, and leathermen, who worked for two months in the Geetha Arts Studio.
 Five people were appointed exclusively to look after these props.
 However, during the film's shoot both Peter Hein and Ram Charan suffered major injuries.
 The former fell down from a height of 80–90 feet during the composition of a stunt and was advised a bed rest for four months.
 Charan faced severe leg fractures, while Rajamouli said that Peter "met with an accident on the sets, had two broken ribs, fractured hands and jaw and lost all his teeth.
 Within a month, he was back on the sets with his face and body covered in bandages and plaster.
 He could barely lift his hands to shoot."